kyleerhabor/gateway/README.md

 The formula links an executable to `/usr/local/bin/mpv` which can be called from the command line as `mpv`.
 This allows users to invoke the player with `mpv <path-to-file>`, but does not make the player available in Finder.
-Consequently, invoking mpv can be cumbersome or lead people to use [IINA][iina] instead—a video player built on mpv.
+Consequently, invoking mpv can be cumbersome.
+[IINA][iina], in comparison, is a media player built on mpv and supports opening from Finder.

 This is the problem Gateway addresses.
 It accepts any file as input and invokes mpv for you.